-Chris Evens joined us having just made the very wise decision to migrate north from Sydney.
+Chris Evens joined us in 2020 having made the very wise decision to migrate north from Sydney.
 Chris graduated from University of Sydney in 2015, after completing his Masters in Physiotherapy and Bachelor of Health Sciences.
-Chris has committed to continuing his study journey and has already commenced the Graduate Diploma in Sports Physiotherapy at La Trobe University in Melbourne, his first step on the way to specialisation in Sports Physiotherapy.
-Chris joins us following 3 years at a clinic in Ultimo where he worked under the guidance of very experienced mentors.
+Chris is continuing his study journey with the online Graduate Diploma in Sports Physiotherapy at La Trobe University in Melbourne, on the way to specialisation in Sports Physiotherapy.
+Chris joined us following 3 years at a clinic in Ultimo where he worked under the guidance of very experienced mentors.

 Like many physiotherapists (and certainly all of ours here at Aspire!)
 Chris has endured his share of injuries from his younger cricketing days, from lumbar stress fractures, a dislocated elbow and shoulder plus countless broken fingers.
 So Chris certainly knows what it’s like to be a patient, and he understands the injury recovery process.
 Just like his colleague Patrick Fleming here at Aspire, Chris’ own injury experience led to his interest in a physiotherapy career, and in particular lower back injuries, stress fractures and their prevention.
 Chris’ work has included managing the rehabilitation of these injuries from young teenage players to being involved in looking after Australian Test cricketers.
 Chris’ interest in research resulted in co-authoring a 3 year study of injuries in first grade cricketers in NSW that was published in the Postgraduate Medical Journal (click on the link to open).
 Chris’ particular special interests are in the management of lower back, shoulder and knee pain in active people.